kofemann/dcache-endit-provider/README.md

 the watching provider.

-The watching provider uses the least system resources, and should be the most performant today when have huge queues.
+The watching provider uses the least system resources, and should be the most performant today when having huge queues.

 The polling provider is a good alternative if the watching provider has issues due to OS limitations.

-The pool must be configured to leave free space for [ENDIT daemons] (pre)staging, leave at least 1 TiB free.
-If you have very large files and/or use many tape drives you might need even more space, remember to also modify the `retriever_buffersize` [ENDIT daemons] option.
+Note that since ENDIT v2 a late allocation scheme is used in order to expose all pending read requests to the pools.
+This minimizes tape remounts and thus optimizes access.
+For new installations, and when upgrading from ENDIT v1 to v2, note that:

+- The dCache pool size needs to be set lower than the actual file space size, at least 100 GiB lower if the default [ENDIT daemons] `retriever_buffersize` is used.
+- You need to allow a really large amount of concurrent restores and thus might need an even larger restore timeout.
+ENDIT has been verified with 1 million requests on a single tape pool with modest hardware, central dCache resources on your site might well limit this number.

 ### Polling provider